The Only Formula You Need to Chia Seed Pudding (No Recipe Required!)

 Step 1: Ch-ch-ch-chia!

 You can't have chia pudding without chia seeds.
-One serving starts with just 2 tablespoons of seeds, so don't let the cost turn you away-that bag of chia will go far.
+One serving starts with just 2 tablespoons of chia seeds, so don't let the cost of a bag of chia seeds turn you away-that bag of chia will go far.
 Plus, this superfood packs in 3 more grams of fiber and 4 more grams of healthy omega-3 fats per serving than oatmeal.

 Pictured recipe: Apple Cinnamon Chia Pudding